Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Mountainous Rainforests of Dominica

 Dominica’s mountainous rainforests are among the most ecologically diverse regions in the Caribbean, earning the island the title of “Nature Island of the Caribbean”.
-These rainforests are essential to the island’s Cultural Heritage and natural features.
+These rainforests are essential to the island’s Cultural Heritage and natural landscape.
 Dominica’s volcanic origins have shaped its rugged landscape, including towering mountains like Morne Diablotin (Dominica’s highest peak) and Morne Trois Pitons, surrounded by dense tropical rainforests.
 These forests play a critical role in the island’s ecosystem, protecting soil from erosion, regulating water flow, and serving as habitats for the island’s rich biodiversity.

 Rainforest Zones and Unique Features